paranjay-s/stock-predictor-ML-model/README.md

 - Historical stock data is fetched using `yfinance`.
 - Stocks from the **BankNifty index** are selected.
 - Data is cleaned and structured for analysis.
+- One can change the stock ticker list and can get the same outputs for different stock lists like S&P 500, Nifty, etc

 ### 2️⃣ **Feature Engineering**
 - Technical indicators from the `ta` library are applied.